Queen of the North, is just one of the titles that she has been given, She/He is a son, a friend, a brother, a nephew, a cousin, and a grandson too.

 A few years back, I was up at the cottage with my two sons, and daughter, and Brock came over for a visit.
 He was staying up the bay at another friends’ cottage, since their cottage had been sold.

-Brock had not probably seen her in years.
+Brock had not seen her in years.
 I was used to the way Bianca was, and so in many ways, I can’t know how it would have felt for him to see his cousin, after that many years, and the way that she was.

 He sat right down on the floor, and leaned his tall frame up against the wooden dresser.
 I sat down beside Bianca, and our eyes met.
-I could see that tears were filling in his as we sat there quiet for a moment.
+I could see that tears were filling in his eyes as we sat there quiet for a moment.
 I don’t recall exactly what was said, except I knew in that moment that there was a quiet understanding, acceptance, and compassion for both me, and my girl.
 I could see in his face that there was shock…and …pain… respect… and love and empathy.

 I will never forget that connection.
 It was as if he was entering into where I was, and he could see the raw organ of my heart, attempting to keep on beating, but at the same time, I was so tired from the sorrow of ultimately seeing my daughter in her plight.

 I don’t pretend to understand his journey, and all the places that he has been to get to his destination of the other night.
-He would end up as the second runner up , in “Ru Paul’s Drag Race,” but I know that his heart is big, and his talent is great.
+He would end up as the second runner up , in “Ru Paul’s Drag Race,” and I know that his heart is big, and his talent is great.

 From what I observe, life has been anything but breezy easy for this person.
 He has danced in places I can’t even begin to enter into.
 The continual quality that I see is that he/she appears to be fearless.
-If there is fear, then it carefully concealed behind make up, and professional showmanship, and artistic poise and talent.
+If there is fear, then it is carefully concealed behind make up, and professional showmanship, and artistic poise and talent.
 I am inspired by him….

-I had the unique opportunity this past week to accompany Brock’s Mum, my Aunt Joan to watch the season finale of Ru Paul’s Drag Race Show at a Gay bar in town.
+I had the unique opportunity this past week to accompany Brock’s Mum, my Aunt Joan, to watch the season finale of Ru Paul’s Drag Race Show at a Gay bar in town.

 I knew that Joan wanted to go to watch and support Brock, and so it very organically worked out for us to go together.
 What an opportunity…